-MDA completed GTI-08a in April 2022-and was part of the largest and most complex incremental upgrade to MDA-provided capabilities to date.17 The ground test was intended to demonstrate upgrades to Aegis, AN/TPY-2, C2BMC, GMD, SBX and the LRDR.
+MDA completed GTI-08a in April 2022-and was part of the largest and most complex incremental upgrade to MDA-provided capabilities to date.
+The ground test was intended to demonstrate upgrades to Aegis, AN/TPY-2, C2BMC, GMD, SBX and the LRDR.
 However, officials from the Office of the Developmental Test, Evaluation, and Assessment and the Office of the Under Secretary of Defense for Research and Engineering, raised concerns that there were limitations with the test architecture.
 Results from GTI-08a will also support fielding decisions in fiscal year 2023.
 Given the completion of GTI-08a, MDA's future ground test schedule is at risk as the agency works to resolve the ground tests delayed from fiscal year 2022 that are intended to demonstrate an increased capability and further assess strategic, theater, and regional capabilities.
 In addition, MDA's inability to execute its fiscal year 2022 ground test plan has delayed deliveries of capability.
 For example, MDA delayed deploying Increment 6B.1, which is intended to incorporate the LRDR and other capabilities, to the third quarter of fiscal year 2023 through fiscal year 2024 to align with the updated testing and assessment timelines.
 As a result of these actions, MDA has delayed the planned delivery of Increment 6B.2 from December 2022 to July 2024.

-MDA Conducted Two Scaled-Down Operational Cyber Assessments but Did Not Complete Its Fiscal Year 2022 Plan cyber-attacks and to support fielding decisions.18 However, MDA did not complete the Cooperative Vulnerability and Penetration Assessment (CVPA) and Adversarial Assessment (AA) testing as originally planned, deferring part of the scope to fiscal year 2023.
+MDA Conducted Two Scaled-Down Operational Cyber Assessments but Did Not Complete Its Fiscal Year 2022 Plan MDA conducted two operational cyber assessments in fiscal year 2022 designed to assess cyber vulnerabilities and the system's resiliency to cyber-attacks and to support fielding decisions.
+However, MDA did not complete the Cooperative Vulnerability and Penetration Assessment (CVPA) and Adversarial Assessment (AA) testing as originally planned, deferring part of the scope to fiscal year 2023.
 MDA also delayed five other assessments to future years.
 An overview of the operational cyber assessments planned and executed can be found in table 7.